 Equipment You’ll Need To Make Air Fryer Zucchini Fries

-Crispy, crunchy fries that are actually healthy!
+These crispy air fryer zucchini fries are crispy and actually healthy!
 You won’t believe how delicious these zucchini fries can be until you’ve made them in the air fryer.
 The texture is totally spot on.
 Just like mozzarella sticks, only better!
 Savory, addictive, and animal-free!

-1 cup of dairy-free panko breadcrumbs (or ½ cup each panko and plain)
+1cupdairy-free panko breadcrumbs, or ½ cup each panko and plain

 For this recipe, we are air frying batches of 20.
 You can keep making more batches or save the rest in a covered container in the fridge for up to 3 days.
 If making the entire batch, make sure to double (or triple) the dry coating ingredients so that you’ll have enough.